-Lake Watershed Surveys - Volunteer teams follow protocols in "A Citizen's Guide to Lake Watershed Surveys" (2011).
-The field forms include a list of options under the "Land Use", "Description of Problem" and "Recommendations" sections, which ensures comparability as surveyors review the list that covers all possibilities.
-The form also includes an assessment of impact and cost (low, medium, high).
+Lake Watershed Surveys - Volunteer teams follow protocols in "A Citizen's Guide to Volunteer Lake Watershed Surveys" (2011).
+The field form (Appendix A) includes a list of options under the "Land Use/Activity", "Description of Problems" and "Recommendations" sections, which ensures comparability as surveyors review the list that covers all possibilities.
+The form also includes an assessment of Impact, Cost to Fix (high, medium, low) and Technical Level to Install.
 For these qualitative estimates, there are descriptions provided to aid in selection.
 The classroom and field portions of the volunteer training also provide surveyors with practice selecting an appropriate rating.
 During the survey, the field forms are completed collectively by the survey team that includes between two and four volunteers and a trained technical leader.
 Surveys that are completed by volunteers only (without a technical leader) are revisited by technical staff to make sure all sites were properly documented.
-(See appendices for sample forms).

 Stream Watershed Surveys - Surveys follow protocols in "Stream Survey Manual (Volume 1): A Citizen's Guide to Basic Watershed, Habitat, and Geomorphology Surveys in Stream & River Watersheds" (February 2009).
-Volunteers use standardized forms for each problem site identified.
-The form is similar to the lake watershed survey form providing a list of items for "Issues" and "Recommendations".
+Volunteers use a standardized form (Appendix C) for each problem site identified.
+The form is similar to the lake watershed survey form and provides a list of items for "Issues" and "Recommendations".
 Criteria are provided on the form to rate the impact of the problem.
 The field forms are also completed collectively by the survey team that includes between two and four volunteers and a technical leader.
 Surveys that are completed by volunteers only (without a technical leader) are revisited by technical staff.